-Now, five books, two more kids, countless military moves, one bachelor’s & two master’s degrees later, I’m still plugging away on my writing.
-In fact one of my degrees is a Master of Fine Arts (MFA) in Writing Popular Fiction from Seton Hill University.
+One of my degrees is a Master of Fine Arts (MFA) in Writing Popular Fiction from Seton Hill University.
+One of the best decisions I made for my writing & teaching career.
 I’d recommend this program to any genre fiction writer interested in honing their craft, whether published or not.

-Or, if you’re not up for an MFA, but you’re interested in learning more about writing romance novels, take a look at my continuing education course offered by ed2go.
-“Romance Writing” is a 6-week, 12-lesson course that covers the basic key elements of writing a romance.
+If an MFA isn’t the right option for you, but you’re interested in learning more about writing romance novels, check out my continuing education course offered by ed2go.
+“Romance Writing” is an 8-week, 12-lesson course that covers the basic key elements of writing a romance.

-In short, I’m a proud Latina who enjoys family, fun, romance, and relaxation.
+In short, I’m a proud Latina who enjoys familia, fun, romance, and relaxation.